Lymah123/100-days-of-code/2026-daily-show-up.md

 - Worked on GSoC proposal for Nix over the weekend and sent the draft to the mentor.
 - Continue contributing to statix repo.

+24/03/26

+- I worked on the reviewer's comments on statix repo PR.
+- Drafted Igalia application.